myxdvz/booktree/README.md

 ~~~

 ## FAQ
-**Q:  What if there are no id3 tags at all?**
-<p>A: Parent folder information is used to perform keyword search</p>

-**Q:  What if there's no author/artist tag?**
-<p>A: If audible metadata can be pulled, it will use audible author information.
-Otherwise, author is set to "Unknown"</p>
+**Q:  My files are not from MAM, can I still use this tool?**
+<p>A: Use audible as metadata source, i.e., booktree.py audible</p>

-**Q:  What if the audible search returns multiple matches?**
+**Q:  What if the mam or audible search returns multiple matches?**
-<p>A: Fuzzymatch is used to get the best match that is on or above the minimum acceptable match rate provided, default is 35</p>
+<p>A: Fuzzymatch is used to get the best match</p>

-**Q:  My match rates are bad, how can I improve it?**
-<p>A: Play around with the match rate parameter, specially if the source files have very little metadata available</p>

 ## Dependencies
+* Python >= 3.10
 * ffmpeg
 * audible
 * thefuzz

 run pip install -r requirements.txt to install dependencies

+## Disclaimers

+* While I have tested this on over 30K files and over 4K audiobooks, I have NOT tested this on Windows, some of the / should probably be \
+* It should work seamlessly on recent MAM books : single file or multi-file book under a single book folder
+* The script may not immediately work on older, Multibook collections immediately -- I suggest editing the log and update the book and id-3 title columns and rerun in log mode
+* The script may not immediately work on Multi-CD books -- I suggest editing the log and update the book and id-3 title columns and rerun in log mode
-Note that hardlinks only work if the source and target directories are in the SAME volume
+* Hard linking will only work if the source and target paths are on the same volume